 Using the information that had been gathered and verified, it subsequently became possible to contact direct descendants using a variety of means, including Facebook Messenger, letter, email and telephone, to inform them of their direct connection to Polly Button.
 The response to hearing of the connection to Polly Button has been overwhelmingly positive, with the vast majority keen to know more about her story.
 This is where social media has shown how beneficial it can be in linking people who share a common interest – or in this case a common ancestor.
 A closed (private) Facebook group, The Descendants of Polly Button, was created in February 2017, followed by the creation of a public Facebook group, ‘The Undoing of Polly Button’, in December 2017.
 The growth in the membership of both groups is testament to the continued interest in the murder of Polly Button specifically and the desire to know more about the history of Nuneaton in more general terms.
 The first ‘Gatherings’ of Polly Buttons’ descendants took place on 17 and 18 February 2019, when descendants travelled from all over the country to hear about Polly Button’s story and go on a guided murder trail walk.
 The images shown are of the two group portraits and the groups on the site where Polly Button’s house once stood.
 The night visit took place at just before 8pm on Monday 18 February 2019, the anniversary of the time and date of Polly Button’s murder.

-A Special Offer for Direct Descendants of Polly Button.
+A Free Offer for Direct Descendants of Polly Button.

 Many direct descendants of Polly Button have been recorded in an extensive family tree.
-If you are an existing/known descendant of Polly Button you can obtain a unique, printed copy of a chart showing the line of descent from Polly Button to you.
-The chart product itself is currently in development and in due course details will be given in the Shop part of this website.
-The chart product will have separate shipping arrangements.
+If you are an existing/known descendant of Polly Button you can obtain a free printout of a chart showing the line of descent from Polly Button to you.
 To log your interest in such a chart, and in order to identify the correct person from the family tree database and to produce your personalised chart, you will need to confirm certain basic details.
 These are:

 Please note that the information relating to birth details is already in the public domain via the General Register (of Births, Marriages and Deaths).
 However, after the correct identification of the descendant has taken place all supplied details will be securely deleted; they will not be retained in any way by the Polly Button Project and will not be used by or shared with any Third Party.